carbonvibes/Encrypted-Speech-Communication-over-Bluetooth/README.md

 ## System Requirements

 - MATLAB with Simulink and the **Simulink Support Package for Android/iOS**.
-- Android/iOS devices with Bluetooth support.
+- Android/iOS devices with TCP/IP support.
 - MATLAB toolboxes for audio processing (e.g., DSP System Toolbox).

 ---